red-collar-official/flutter_kore/packages/umvvm/doc/mvvm_instance.md

 }
 ```

-Then you can use it in child classes and receive events, connect parts and etc..
+Then you can use it in child classes and receive events, connect parts, etc.

 ```dart
 @basicInstance